St Albans railway station, Melbourne

-St Albans railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
-It serves the western suburb of St Albans, in Melbourne, Victoria, Australia.
-St Albans station is a below ground premium station, featuring two side platforms.
-It opened on 1 February 1887, with the current station provided in November 2016.
+St Albans station is a railway station operated by Metro Trains Melbourne on the Sunbury line, part of the Melbourne network in Victoria, Australia.
+It serves Melbourne's western suburb of St Albans.
+St Albans station is below ground, features two side platforms and is a premium station, meaning it is staffed for all services.
+St Albans is located roughly 17 kilometres (10.56 miles), or a 30-minute train ride, from Town Hall station.

+The station opened on 1 February 1887, was rebuilt in 1959 and the current iteration, a result of the Level Crossing Removal Project, opened in November 2016.